Isauuc/automate-for-growth/01-getting-started/README.md

 - **Custom**: You set specific times
 - **Auto**: Platform decides

-**Recommendation for beginners:** Use "Best Times" - the platform knows when your audience is most active
+**Recommendation for beginners:** Use "Best Times" - [ViralWave Studio](https://viralwavestudio.com) knows when your audience is most active

 **Time Zone Configuration:**
 - Set to your primary timezone